What We use

 To give you an example, WKO5 can model an athletes's entire power-duration curve and give a very good estimate for their FTP.
 Often, I don't need to give my athletes a new FTP-test, because I can see from WKO5 what their actual FTP is currently, based on the number-crunching the software does after every single workout.

-If you or your athletes are using Stryd, all the more reason to invest in WKO5.
+If you are using Stryd, all the more reason to invest in a coach using WKO5.
 A lot of the really cool analysis Stryd allows you to do (like looking at Running Effectiveness and Leg Spring Stiffness charts) is not yet implemented in any other software than WKO5.
 This includes Stryd's own Power Center and Training Peaks.

 82% of female athletes reported that they never discussed their menstrual cycle with their coach